InfuseAI/primehub-site/docs/getting_started/install_helper_steps.md

 1. Set environment `GRAFANA_ADMIN` & `GRAFANA_PASSWORD` in `.env` file

-   > Never forget to assign there values, or it will be hard for you to login as `GRAFANA_ADMIN` since Grafana will pick a random password if we didn't assign it before.
+   > Never forget to assign their values, or it will be hard for you to log in as `GRAFANA_ADMIN` since Grafana will pick a random password if we didn't assign it before.

 1. Check Helm difference: